Chemical Waste Collection and Storage

 - Separate mercury solutions and mercury compounds from other wastes as much as possible.
 Do not combine mercury wastes of different concentrations.

 - Separate vacuum pump oil and other machine oil from organic solvents and other chemicals.
-Used oil cannot be recycled if solvents are present; refer to the Chemicals and Products List for the correct description.
+Used oil cannot be recycled if solvents are present; refer to the Chemicals and Products List in the Waste Disposal application for the correct description.

 - Labware and equipment that is obviously contaminated with acutely hazardous or toxic chemicals should be handled as contaminated debris.
 Such items include disposables such as gloves, bench top coverings, and aprons.
 See the section Decontaminating Empty Containers for decontamination procedures for unbroken glassware.